The number of exciting landmarks in Guatemala is very high.

 - Kaminaljuyu - Guatemala.
 Site of large and important Maya city - predecessor of the modern Guatemala City.
-Kaminaljuyu was settled circa 1500 BC and occupied up to 1300 AD.
+Kaminaljuyu was settled sometimes around 1500 BC and occupied up to 1300 AD.
 Much of the ruins have been eliminated by later construction, but many valuable artefacts have provided much knowledge to the science.

 - La Blanca - Retalhuleu.
 One of most important regional centres of Pre-Classic Maya.
 Here in 900 - 600 BC were built monumental buildings, such as 25 m tall pyramids.

 - Nacbe - Petén.
-Ruins of large Maya city, established circa 1400 BC, flourished until 200 - 100 BC.
+Ruins of large Maya city, established sometimes around 1400 BC, flourished until 200 - 100 BC.
 City was established at major limestone mines and thus it was important economically for the whole region.
 Already in the 8th century BC here were built up to 18 m tall ceremonial platforms.
 City had very impressive system of sacbeob - ancient roads, which rised up to 4 m above the surroundings.

 - Quiriguá - Izabal.
-Ruins of a very interesting Maya city, which was founded circa 200 AD and abandoned by 850 AD.
+Ruins of a very interesting Maya city, which was founded sometimes around 200 AD and abandoned by 850 AD.
 Here have been preserved some of most elaborate stone sculptures in Central America and the tallest prehistoric stone sculptures in America.
 Stela E is 10.6 m tall and weighs approximately 65 tons, it has been brought from quarries 5 km away.
 Some other stelas are very large as well.
 Site contains sculpted Maya calendars which have provided much knowledge about this civilization.

 - Río Azul - Petén.
-Ruins of large Maya city, which flourished circa 400 AD.
+Ruins of large Maya city, which flourished around 400 AD.
 Remnants of 752 buildings, the tallest pyramid in the city is 47 m high.
 In the city was found a beautiful chocolate pot with a screw for lid.

 - Seibal - Petén.
 Ruins of large and important Maya city.
-City was inhabited in 400 BC - 200 AD, then for some time it was in decline and flourished again in 9th century, when here lived up to 10,000 people.
+City was inhabited in 400 BC - 200 AD, then for some time it was in decline and flourished again in the 9th century, when here lived up to 10,000 people.
 Found remnants of thousands of buildings, last monuments were built in 889 AD.

 - Tikal - Petén.
 One of the largest and most important cities of Maya civilization.
-City flourished in 3rd - 10th century AD.
+City flourished in the 3rd - 10th century AD.
 City contains impressive complex of ruined structures, including Temple IV - 64.6 m tall structure and 47 m high pyramid.
 Numerous art values - stelae, burials.